yl3dy/pylibressl/README.md

 ## Building documentation

-To build documentation, install `sphinx` and run the following in project root:
+To build documentation, install `sphinx` and `sphinx-autoapi` and run the following in project root:

     sphinx-apidoc -e -M -o docs/ . setup.py cd docs/